pestphp/docs/upgrade-guide.md

 ### Pest 2 Deprecations

-During Pest 2 release, some features were deprecated and will be removed in Pest 3.
+During Pest 2 release, some features were deprecated and are now removed in Pest 3.
 Here are the changes you should be aware of:

 #### `tap()` Method